chanshiyucx/blog/journal/004-interview-simulation.md

 We established a communication approach, we scheduled daily technical meetings to track complex issues and ensure clear communication.

-We set up a shared a shared documentation and a Postman collection so we could test endpoints together in real-time.
+We set up a shared documentation and a Postman collection so we could test endpoints together in real-time.

 As a result, we successfully refactored all APIs, I also refactored over 100 interfaces.